Flourishing: Perfect human flourishing in next life through grace

-Flourishing as a habit-state
+Flourishing as a habit and ongoing activity

-According to Aquinas, habits, especially properly human habits, acquired through voluntary repeated actions, constitute a sort of second nature for us, becoming extremely difficult to change, and, therefore, have an extremely significant part in shaping human behavior and in contributing or impeding true human flourishing.
+According to Aquinas, habits, especially properly human habits, acquired through voluntary repeated actions, constitute a sort of second nature for us.
+Habits are extremely difficult to change, and, therefore, have an extremely significant part in shaping human behavior and in contributing or impeding true human flourishing.
 The possession of good habits, virtues, is an essential part of human flourishing.
-In order to flourish, one needs certainly an habitual knowledge of both his/her condition and the final end he/she is pursuing, true happiness.
-But this is not sufficient, since knowledge of good is not sufficient to cause our good acting.
-Human perfection requires also a continuous effort to attain deep changes on the personal level, cooperating with divine grace in destroying the old man, with his wrong habits, and in building up the new man, full of virtues (this is true also on the natural level of acquired virtues).
-In order to do that, a “readiness to change,” or rather a “readiness to flourish,” to take up any occasion to flourish, fighting against our bad habits and developing good ones, is needed to really flourish; and it is not sufficient an occasional readiness, a momentary intention, which could never attain stable results.
-What is needed is a stable readiness to flourish, that is “a “habitual readiness,” similar to the state of a healthy plant that is always ready to absorb necessary nutrients or grow or bear fruit when the conditions are right. […] it consists in a meta-habit that underlies all other habit development, for it is a habitual readiness to develop habits as needed.
-In this way, a habitual readiness to flourish can be considered as the moral correlate to a habitual intellectual attitude of openness to truth, one that keeps a person’s mind open to learning in any realm that he encounters.”
+In order to flourish, one needs a habitual knowledge of both his/her condition and the final end he/she is pursuing, true happiness.
+But this is not sufficient, since knowledge of the good is not sufficient to cause our good acting.
+Human perfection also requires a continuous effort to attain deep changes on the personal level, cooperating with divine grace in destroying the old man, with his wrong habits, and in building up the new man, full of virtues (this is true also on the natural level of acquired virtues).
+In order to do that, a “readiness to change,” or rather a “readiness to flourish,” to take up any occasion to flourish, fighting against our bad habits and developing good ones, is needed to really flourish.
+An occasional readiness and a momentary intention is insufficient, for they could never attain stable results.
+What is needed is a stable readiness to flourish, that is “a “habitual readiness,” similar to the state of a healthy plant that is always ready to absorb necessary nutrients or grow or bear fruit when the conditions are right.
+A "flourishing habit" consists in a meta-habit that underlies all other habit development, as well as the ongoing activity of flourishing.
+It is a habitual readiness to develop habits as needed, and to continue the activity of flourishing within various contexts.
+In this way, a habitual readiness to flourish and the ongoing activity of flourishing can be considered as the moral correlates to a habitual intellectual attitude of openness to truth, one that keeps a person's mind open to learning in any realm that he encounters.